 If you find that your average response time is longer than your expectations, analyze your support team performance and workflow structure.
 In addition, detect the commonalities in tickets that take a long time to resolve to find the causes for delay.

 The dashboards and reports in help desk software can make this easier by visualizing the team performance data.
 Dashboards allow you to track the current status of support tickets and provide a summarized view of the activities you want to analyze.
+Through these reports, support leads are able to gauge the response time for each agent individually and know the steps to take to boost their productivity.

 Set up an automatic response to customers